 Browse round our CD packaging on this site or our dedicated disc packaging site, www.discpack90.com.
 Nearly all of our CD packaging styles are available to you whether you need fifty or fifty thousand units!

-Our standard turnaround for CD duplication is an impressive (though we do say so ourselves) 2 to 3 days.
-There are of course factors which can affect this, such as quantity (replication is a longer process) and we will advise you of this when you place your order.
+Our standard turnaround for CD duplication is an impressive 2 to 3 days.
+There are of course factors which can affect this, such as quantity (replication is a longer process).
+We will advise you of this when you place your order.
 If you need a super-quick turnaround or you need to have your discs by a particular day, let us know.
 We’re generally flexible enough to fast-track a job where necessary and we always relish a challenge!

 For more info and a quote, call us on 0800 731 7042 or use our contact form to get in touch.

 - How we print your CDs, DVDs & Blu-ray discs

 - Setting up your artwork

 - Gracenote is a database of information about recorded music.
 When your disc is inserted into a computer with suitable software, it will recognise the CD and download the artist, album and track names.
 Gracenote is most notably used by iTunes and also by other audio systems such as BlackBerry MediaManager and Philips® Wireless Music System.